 - Our institution code for PharmCAS is: 104.

-- It is recommended that candidates take the PCAT on or before September 26, 2012.
+- It is recommended that candidates take the PCAT by September 2013.

 Candidates interested in being considered should submit their application via the central application system PharmCAS